erusseil/PISN-classification/README.md

 ## Splitting the dataset

-Instead of using the dataset as it is one might want to divide each light curve into two light curves.
+This first step in optional.
+Instead of using the dataset as it is one might want to divide each light curve into two smaller light curves.
 This results in more objects with less points per object.
 We then keep only objects that have at least 1 point with signal in one of it's passband.
 The splitting function is stored in the file splitting.py and can be executed through the file split_database.ipynb.
+The idea is to create the first models without splitting the data, and assuming it gives good results, then challenge it on a harder dataset.

 ## Filter dataset

+There are many ways to improve your dataset by simply filtering 'useless' objects.
 In the folder FilterDataBase there is the script "data_base.py" that contains a functions 'create' that will return you a clean filtered dataset.
 At each step informations about the filters applied and remaining objects are printed.
 All those informations are saved in a txt file.
 This function gives control over a variety of option detailed below :

 ### Data transformation